WiFi & Networks

 The best approach is to assess the building and design the network around real usage requirements, rather than relying on a fixed ratio of access points to rooms.

-This can help create a more professional first impression and may also support guest communications, loyalty messaging, promotions, or conference-specific access.
+This can help create a more professional first impression and may also support communications, loyalty messaging, promotions, or conference-specific access.

 Yes – but only if it is properly designed, configured, and managed.